andygotz/tango-protocol-spec/source/device.rst

 .. glossary::

    Device
        A Device is an object within the Tango Controls System.
-Device SHELL be accessible locally and remotely through its interface.
+Device SHALL be accessible locally and remotely through its interface.

-       The Device SHELL
+       The Device SHALL

-       The Device has `device_name`. `device_name` is a character string which SHELL uniquely identify the device within the system :term:`Tango Controls System`.
+       The Device has `device_name`. `device_name` is a character string which SHALL uniquely identify the device within the system :term:`Tango Controls System`.

        .. todo::
           Extend the above

-       Device SHELL provide way to read its:
+       Device SHALL provide way to read its:

        * `device_name`
        * `description`